 - Builds and strengthens networks to create connections.

-The Foundation has combined its convening and connecting activity with grantmaking to move from ideas to action since our earliest years.
+The Foundation combines its convening and connecting activity with grantmaking to help move from ideas to action.
 In the 1930s, the Foundation partnered with the Red Feather Charity to generate philanthropy.
 Working with City Hall, in the late 1990s, the Foundation launched the Agenda for Children.
 Since 2015, we’ve been supporting nonprofit collaboration through the Cambridge Nonprofit Coalition.
-Most recently, in 2016, the Foundation gathered community-wide Science, Technology, Engineering, Arts and Math (S.T.E.A.M) partners to explore pathways in today’s innovation economy, and continues to hold these conversations and promote STEAM development in Cambridge.
+In 2016, the Foundation gathered community-wide Science, Technology, Engineering, Arts and Math (S.T.E.A.M) partners to explore pathways in today’s innovation economy, and continues to hold these conversations and promote STEAM development in Cambridge.
 These activities are supported by annual donations to our Civic Leadership Fund, which funds grantmaking, the Foundation’s research on the state of shared prosperity in Cambridge, and a range of convenings to promote conversations around civic issues facing Cambridge residents.

 CIVIC LEADERSHIP EMERGES AS ONE OF THE FOUNDATION’S MOST IMPORTANT ROLES